khaledh/fusion/README.md

 # Fusion OS

 Fusion is a hobby operating system for x86-64 implemented in Nim.
+I'm documenting the process of building it at: [https://0xc0ffee.netlify.app](https://0xc0ffee.netlify.app).

 ## Features